AdamD2/cubecurse/README.md

 * Title bar with version number
 * Basic 3x3x3 scramble under the title bar
-* Timer (not accurate) which times at 3dp and outputs the times to the history window with 2dp precision
+* Accurate timer which times to three decimal places and outputs the times to the history window with two decimal place precision

 Planned Features
 ----------------